An Extensive Examination of the DataGrid Web Control: Part 18

 one technique to implement a bi-directional sortable DataGrid.
 Specifically, Part 12's logic checked the SortExpression

-property in the SortCommand event handler.
-If it ended with ASC it changed the clicked DataGrid column's
+event handler.
+If it ended with ASC

-SortExpression, replacing the ASC with DESC; similarly, if the SortExpression
+; similarly, if the SortExpression

-already ended with DESC it was replaced with ASC.
+.
 While this approach definitely worked, one downside

-was that in order to set the correct DataGrid column's SortExpression we needed to provide a mapping from the
+was that in order to set the correct DataGrid column's SortExpression

 With this hard-coded mapping, the code would have to be customized for each bi-directional sortable DataGrid you created.